DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

-2. Click on "Rename this PC(advanced)" and click on the "Change" button  for Windows 10 or "Domain or Workgroup" for Windows 11.
+2. Click 'Rename this PC (Advanced)' and then click the 'Change' button for Windows 10, or click 'Domain or Workgroup' for Windows 11.

 <br>
 <br>